How to Install Void Linux

 Void Linux Installation Succeeded

-Suppose you got this far, congratulations!
+Suppose you got this far – congratulations!
 You successfully installed Void Linux on your computer!

-5. Installing a Desktop Environment on Void Linux
+5. Installing Desktop Environment on Void Linux

-Let’s first change the default root shell to Bash.
+Firstly, change the default root shell to Bash.

 chsh -s /usr/bin/bash